FreeRDP/Remmina/README.md

 system administrators and travellers, who need to work with lots of remote computers in front of either large monitors or tiny netbooks.
 Remmina supports multiple network protocols in an integrated and consistent user interface.
-Currently RDP, VNC, SPICE, NX, XDMCP and SSH are supported.
+Currently RDP, VNC, SPICE, NX, XDMCP, SSH and EXEC are supported.

 Remmina is released in separated source packages:
 * "remmina", the main GTK+ application